 @Dimes it sounds like you're feeling much more positive about how things are going with your son.

 It's so good to hear that you feel like the lines of communication are open and that you've been able to take some time to reflect.

-We're all works in progress as parents and I think it takes enormous courage for a parent to be able to be real and acknowledge their own struggles with their children.
+We're all works in progress and I think it takes enormous courage for a parent to be able to be real and acknowledge their own struggles with their children.

 It's been a really worrying and stressful time for you - have you been able to do anything kind or nurturing for yourself through all this?